JerryHong08/jerryquant101/README.md

 ## Roadmap

 * features to be add:
-* [ ] live trade monitor need to add more features such as live compare chart, basic fundamental metrics like floatshares
 * [ ] universal indicator plot
 * [ ] Develop more startegies.
 Build a robust backtest signal generator and trade rules engine.
 * [ ] Polish **X news search function**.